 “I just don’t know what to think but to me it’s another demon claiming for a head, I think is closely related to the trinity but I’m not sure Sheryl, there were so many entities where I was that probably one of those latched itself to her or me.”

-I once saw the trinity becoming a three-headed creature Leann, but it was a spirit, this seems to me that she was finding her way out of that hellhole masquerading one of the women, Tanya or that’s what she implies.
+“I once saw the trinity becoming a three-headed creature Leann, but it was a spirit, this seems to me that she was finding her way out of that hellhole masquerading one of the women, Tanya or that’s what she implies.
 It seems this is now becoming physical, probably needing my head as the third one to achieve its true form, I believe I might be the vessel I been told before but for the trinity not Lilith.

 Honestly, I wasn’t very convinced by Leann but I had nobody else now and Tanya could get back any minute so I guess I could use some extra help in case anything happens.

-I been monitoring Leann constantly and I’m glad to know that somehow, she fixed herself, no more switching behaviors or shapes which was more than I could ask for, she even looked more like herself the more she stayed with me.
+Despite the trust Leann has been trying to rebuilt, I still need to keep an eye on her and I’m glad to know that somehow, she fixed herself, no more switching behaviors or shapes which was more than I could ask for, she even looked more like herself the more she stayed with me.
 I felt bad because of this change, I set my feelings for her apart and replaced it with Tanya’s.
 But the way things were moving between us made me set that distance, I tried to discuss it with her but she declined to talk about it.

 Chapter 19

-Sheryl, I know you don’t trust me and I have to deal with that but from now on I won’t put your life at risk anymore, I can start being a good friend at least.
+“Sheryl, I know you don’t trust me and I have to deal with that but from now on I won’t put your life at risk anymore, I can start being a good friend at least.”

 I got to say I couldn’t expect anything more than that from Leann, we just hugged and continued as friends, as we were since the beginning.
 It wasn’t healthy for me to keep feelings for her or for Tanya, everything could just suddenly change in any minute and she felt the same way.